footios/freeCodeCamp---JavaScript/README.md

        second for loop, we would push every max number we would get.
 That's why we put just outside it.

-       My question is why the second for loop iterates over the first sub array and then jumbs back to first for loop and starts iterating over the second sub array?
+        So the second for loop iterates
+       over the first sub array and then jumbs back to first for loop, and starts iterating over the second sub array.
+That happens because it's inside the first for loop.
+       That means that when i gets a value, then the second for loop gives us all the values for that i.length.

        Note!
 The funny thing here is that the second for loop works the same even if we do arr.lenght instead